-Traditionally, pork or veal are used to make kielbasa.
+Traditionally, pork or veal is used to make kielbasa.
 However, various types of meat, like chicken or turkey, can be used to make it.
 After that, it is spiced with garlic and other ingredients.

 These smoked sausages are suited for low-carb, Keto, and gluten-free diets.
-They make a fantastic side dish of fried potatoes, mashed potatoes (almost any kind of potatoes, really), veggies, rice, eggs and pasta.
+They make a fantastic side dish of fried potatoes, mashed potatoes (almost any kind of potatoes, really), veggies, rice, eggs, and pasta.
 Most of all, they go flawlessly with these Polish Cabbage Pierogi.

 Recipe for crispy air-fried kielbasa.

 Kielbasa cooked in the air fryer consistently has a crispy outside and juicy inside.
 The draining action of the air fryer basket aids in removing the fat that escapes from these polish sausages while they cook.
 This is a significant benefit since, unlike when cooked in a pan, it isn’t frying in its fat.

 The good news is that your outcomes will remain quite comparable.
 Our air fryer makes our morning sausages taste better.

 Check out this recipe and see how you can make beer-battered kielbasa sausage!

 Why is this air-fried kielbasa so excellent?

 Quick and straightforward: It is prepared quickly and is a simple dish suitable for beginners.
 Is your air fryer intimidating you?
 You’ll be operating your air fryer like a pro in no time if you give this recipe a try today.